Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Anger.md

 a perceived inability to control the situation Anxiety, like anger, lowers the threshold to tolerate everyday life events, which then may culminate in increased episodes of anger.

-“While anger is the emotion we typically exhibit on the surface, there can be so many other feelings that are underneath,” says Connelly.
+“While anger is the emotion we typically exhibit on the surface, there can be so many other feelings that are underneath.”

 “For example, to a romantic partner, we may respond with anger, but what I’m actually feeling is, ‘I’m scared that you’re going to leave me.’
 Showing anger oftentimes feels safer than opening up and being vulnerable about what we’re actually feeling.”

 It’s also helpful to understand the difference between anger attacks and panic attacks.

-Dr. Gregory Scott Brown is a psychiatrist and author of “The Self-Healing Mind.”

-“While anger attacks aren’t an official diagnosis, and panic attacks are more clearly defined by mental health professionals (uncontrollable episodes of intense fear or loss of control that may be accompanied by physical symptoms like clammy palms, tunnel vision, or shortness of breath), symptoms of both anger and panic may be similar,” Brown says.
+“While anger attacks aren’t an official diagnosis, and panic attacks are more clearly defined by mental health professionals (uncontrollable episodes of intense fear or loss of control that may be accompanied by physical symptoms like clammy palms, tunnel vision, or shortness of breath), symptoms of both anger and panic may be similar.”

 One difference, however, may be that usually, anger attacks are preceded by a thought, event, or situation that causes you to feel angry.
 You may find yourself dwelling over the source of your anger before an anger attack.